 Confused about CET?
 The GOC's 2016 guide is available to download on the right.

-Invitations to our forthcoming CET events are emailed to all who have supplied their address.
+Our CET events are open to those based in Buckinghamshire, and invitations are emailed to all who have supplied their address.

-Our CET events usually commence with hot food from 6.15pm, and lectures from 7.00pm.
+Start times: Unless otherwise stated, our CET events commence with hot food from 6.15pm, and lectures from 7.00pm.
 Details of the venues are available to download on the right.

 Handouts from the talks (where available) may be downloaded on the right.